-The market for MDM products is saturated now, and there are new vendors arriving in this vertical on a consistent basis.
+The market for MDM software is saturated now, and there are new vendors arriving in this vertical on a consistent basis.
 Many of the larger names in mobile security, meanwhile, have been buying up smaller vendors and integrating their technology into their mobile management offerings, while others have remained pure mobile device management companies from the beginning.
 So what are the best mobile device management products available today?

-To make choosing easier for readers, this article evaluates five leading MDM companies and their products against the most important criteria to consider when procuring and deploying mobile security in the enterprise.
-This criteria includes MDM implementation, app integration, containerization vs. non-containerization, licensing model and policy management, while the mobile management vendors covered are Good for Enterprise, Airwatch, MobileIron, IBM (previously FiberLink) and Citrix.
+To make choosing easier for readers, this article evaluates five leading EMM companies offering MDM as a part of their bundles and their products against the most important criteria to consider when procuring and deploying mobile security in the enterprise.
+These criteria include MDM implementation, app integration, containerization vs. non-containerization, licensing models and policy management.
+The mobile management vendors covered are Good Technology Inc., VMware AirWatch, MobileIron Inc., IBM MaaS360, Sophos and Citrix.

 Criteria #1: Implementation of MDM

 It's possible that a smaller business might shy away from an install of this nature due to the requirements and technical know-how it would take to get off the ground.
 On the other hand, if businesses are able to manage this type of mobile management and security product, it gives them complete ownership of these systems and the data that's on them.

-Depending on an organization's resource availability, technical experience and risk appetite, these are the two options (on-premises and cloud) currently available for installing MDM.
+Depending on an organization's resource availability, technical experience and risk appetite, these are the two options -- on-premises and cloud -- currently available for installing MDM.

 Criteria #2: App integration

-Apps on a mobile device are a major reason their popularity and demand has increased exponentially over the years.
+Apps are a major reason mobile device popularity and demand has increased exponentially over the years.
 Without the ability to have apps work properly and yet securely, the power of mobile devices and the ability for users to take full advantage of these tools becomes severely limited.

-Citrix XenMobile has created XenMobile Apps that are tied together and save data in a secure sandbox on mobile device so users don't need to use unapproved apps to send business data to potentially insecure apps out of an enterprise's control.
-The sandboxing technology works by securing, and even at times partitioning, the MDM app separately from the rest of the mobile OS; essentially isolating it from the rest of the device, while allowing a user to have the ability to work securely and efficiently.
+Citrix XenMobile has created XenMobile Apps that are tied together and save data in a secure sandbox on mobile devices, so users don't need to use unapproved apps to send business data to potentially insecure apps out of an enterprise's control.
+The sandboxing technology works by securing, and even at times partitioning, the MDM app separately from the rest of the mobile OS -- essentially isolating it from the rest of the device, while allowing a user to have the ability to work securely and efficiently.

 Criteria #3: Container vs. non-container

-There are two major operational options available when researching MDM products; those are MDM that uses the container approach, and MDM that uses the non-container approach.
-This is a major decision that needs to be made before selecting a mobile management product, since most vendors only subscribe toward one of these methods.
+There are two major operational options available when researching MDM products: MDM that uses the container approach and MDM that uses the non-container approach.
+This is a major decision that needs to be made before selecting a mobile management product, as most vendors only subscribe to one of these methods.

 Many organizations, including startups and those in retail, lean toward the non-container approach for mobile management and security due to the speed and native familiarity that end users already have with their mobile devices -- with OS-bundled calendaring and mail apps, for example.
-However, keep in mind, in order to completely secure all data on mobile devices, the non-container approach requires the aforementioned tight MDM policy and integrated apps to enforce the protection of business's data.
+However, keep in mind, in order to completely secure all the data on mobile devices, the non-container approach requires the aforementioned tight MDM policies and integrated apps to enforce the protection of data.

 Criteria #4: License models

 The licensing model for MDMs has changed slightly in recent years.
-In the past, there was only a per device license model, which means organizations were pushed into licensing models that weren't very effective for them financially.
-Due to the emergence of tablets and users carrying multiple smartphones, there became the need to have a license model based off of the user (and not the individual device.
+In the past, there was only a per device license model, which meant organizations were pushed into using licensing models that weren't very effective for them financially.
+Due to the emergence of tablets and users carrying multiple smartphones, there became the need to have a license model based on the user -- and not the individual device.

 MDM criteria #5: Policy management

 This ability to push certain features of a policy to mobile devices is certainly required, as is the ability to wipe devices remotely if the need occurs should they be lost or stolen.
-While all the MDM products covered in this article provide the ability to remotely wipe mobile devices, in the case of Good for Enterprise and IBM, organizations have the option to wipe mobile devices completely or just remove the container.
+While all the MDM products covered in this article provide the ability to remotely wipe mobile devices, in the case of Good for Enterprise and IBM MaaS360, organizations have the option to wipe mobile devices completely or to just remove the container.

-You must assert these options in an RFP beforehand to determine what part of the mobile device policy you're looking to secure within mobile devices.
-Evaluating what policy changes can be pushed to a mobile device, and what functions an organization might want to see within a policy will help guide it toward making an educated decision on the best mobile device management products for it.
+You must assert these options in an RFP beforehand to determine what part of the mobile device policy you're looking to secure.
+Evaluating what policy changes you can push to a mobile device and what functions an organization might want to see within a policy will help provide insight for an educated decision on the best mobile device management products.

 Most times there will be multiple policies created that allow certain users to receive a particular policy, while allowing someone with other needs to receive a completely different MDM policy.
 This is a standard function within all MDMs, but it should be understood that a single policy for all users is not always plausible.